1703 Icelandic census

 The Icelandic census of 1703 was the first census (manntal) of Iceland and the oldest complete census of any country that has survived.
-It was listed in UNESCO's Memory of the World Register in 2013.
+It was listed in UNESCO's Memory of the World international register in 2013.

 Procedure of the census

 The census recorded the name, age, residence, and social standing of every inhabitant; it was the first such complete census.
 Those without fixed address were recorded under the place where they spent the night before Easter.

 The census was assembled and organized by two Icelanders, Árni Magnússon, who had just been appointed a professor at the University of Copenhagen, and Páll Vídalín, sheriff and vice-lawman.
 They were commissioned in 1702 by King Frederick IV of Denmark to perform a complete survey of Iceland, then a Danish possession, in order to inventory its economic resources and propose improvements; this included the census as well as the Jarðabók or land register.
 The royal commission, dated 22 May 1702, listed the census in its Paragraph 8 and also required a count of livestock.